Amin-Debabeche/ML_solarcell_EPFL/README.md

 * Mendeleev
 * Sklearn
 * Keras
+* Helvetios - cluster to perform the training

 ### Introduction
 Perovskite are materials having a crystal structure similar to the mineral called perovskite, calcium titatium oxide (CaTiO3).
 The general formula of perovskite compounds is ABX3.
 Where 'A', 'B' are cations of different sizes, with A being the biggest of the two and 'X' is an anion most frequently oxide.
 It is one of the most abundant structural families, they are found in an normous number of compounds with wide-ranging properties, applications and importance.